 Posted on by Dr. Francis Collins

 This week, I was excited to join some of the world’s top experts on technology and health at the 2012 mHealth Summit.
-It’s a booming field, with a recent Pew survey finding 11% of cell phone users and 19% of smart phone users now have at least one health app on their mobile devices.
+It’s a booming field, with a recent Pew survey finding 11 percent of cell phone users and 19% of smart phone users now have at least one health app on their mobile devices.

 Among the hot topics at this year’s Summit was the need for rigorous research to determine which of these apps actually serve to improve health—and which don’t!
 To learn more, check out this video featuring NIH-supported researcher Charlene Quinn.

 Dr. Quinn’s work focuses on mHealth approaches aimed at managing diabetes, but her message is relevant to all of us who’d like to use our smart phones, iPads, and other mobile devices to improve our health.